Vettabase/mariadb-to-graylog/README.md

 ## Install

-To install the dependencies:
+To install the dependencies and download pt-fingerprint:

 ```
-pip -r requirements.txt
+./install.sh
 ```